Political editor

 The political editor of a newspaper or broadcaster is the senior political reporter who covers politics and related matters for the newspaper or station.
 They may have a large team of political correspondents working under them.

-In publishing, because of their seniority, a political editor's byline is often added to stories which actually are the work of more junior colleagues to give the story more credibility and to indicate their seniority within the publication.
+In publishing, because of their seniority, a political editor's byline is often added to stories that actually are the work of more junior colleagues to give the story more credibility and to indicate their seniority within the publication.
 The political editor usually carries out the major interviews with a country's prime minister and senior government figures and covers major events like party conferences.